gkalaent/PropertyListingManager/README.md

 ### Testing

-To run the provided integration tests, setup the environment and then run `mvn test` instead of `mvn spring-boot:run`
+To run the provided integration tests, set up the environment and then run `mvn test` instead of `mvn spring-boot:run`